Waymo: Self-driving vehicle in manual mode at time of crash

 Waymo, a Google spinoff, is among several companies testing autonomous vehicles in metro Phoenix.

-An Uber self-driving vehicle in 2018 hit and killed a pedestrian in Tempe in a crash that the National Transportation Safety Board said was caused by the distracted human safety driver.
+An Uber self-driving vehicle hit and killed a pedestrian in Tempe in a 2018 crash that the National Transportation Safety Board said was caused by the distracted human safety driver.

-Uber halted its self-driving vehicle testing program in Arizona after the 2018 crash.
+Uber halted its self-driving vehicle testing program in Arizona after that crash.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.